katia317/CSO/README.md

 ## [All Kids](https://hfs.illinois.gov/medicalprograms/allkids/about.html)
 Illinois' comprehensive health insurance program for children.
 The program covers doctor visits, hospital stays, prescription drugs, vision care, dental care, eyeglasses, regular check-ups and immunizations (shots).
 All Kids also covers special services like medical equipment, speech therapy, and physical therapy for children who need them.

-## Active Treatment (AT) for Individuals with a Developmental Disability (AT)
+## Active Treatment (AT) for Individuals with a Developmental Disability
 A continuous program for each individual that includes aggressive, consistent implementation of a program for specialized and generic training, treatment, health services and related services that are directed toward:

 ## Alzheimer's Disease
 Alzheimer's disease is a brain disorder that gets worse over time.
 It's characterized by changes in the brain that lead to deposits of certain proteins.
 Alzheimer's disease causes the brain to shrink and brain cells to eventually die.
 Alzheimer's disease is the most common cause of [dementia](#dementia) — a gradual decline in memory, thinking, behavior and social skills.
 These changes affect a person's ability to function.